swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 ## Detailed design

-The new syntax consists of the value for the integer generic paramter and the type of the element generic paramter, separated by `x`.
+The new syntax consists of the value for the integer generic parameter and the type of the element generic parameter, separated by `x`.

 This will be added to the grammar alongside the current type sugar: